-Background: One major consequence of the federal-state split on marijuana legalization is the difficulty of banking.
+Background: More than six years after Colorado legalized recreational marijuana, a major issue remains unresolved: banking.
 The U.S. House passed the SAFE Banking Act in 2019 to allow marijuana businesses access to financial services like loans, lines of credit and even bank accounts.
 These financial services are currently difficult to obtain because the drug is illegal at the federal level.
+It would also shelter banks and other institutions from prosecution for handling money tied to marijuana.
+NORML, a marijuana advocacy group, says that absent this sort of law, the billion-dollar state business has effectively been forced to operate in cash, making it more susceptible to theft and other risks.
 The measure won bipartisan support, but has stalled in the U.S. Senate.

 A: Biden did not respond to questions and it’s not clear where he stands.

 A: In addition, his pledge to legalize marijuana in his first 100 days would address any banking issues for the industry in Colorado, he argues.
 “Declassifying marijuana will eliminate the current onerous barriers to banking services for growers and dispensaries and allow them to access the banking system like any other business,” his website states.

 Worked with Colorado’s senator to draft the bill